microsoft/FaceSynthetics/README.md

 ## Generalization to real data

-For best results, we suggest you follow the methodology described in our paper - **Fake it till you make it: face analysis in the wild using synthetic data alone** (citation below).
+For best results, we suggest you follow the methodology described in our [paper](https://arxiv.org/abs/2109.15102) (citation below).
 Especially note the need for 1) data augmentation; 2) use of a translation layer if evaluating on real data benchmarks that contain different types of annotations.

 Our dataset strives to be as diverse as possible, however, you may encounter situations that it does not cover and does not generalize as well.
 We always recommend that machine learning practitioners test their models on real data that is representative of the target deployment scenario, before deploying the models.

 ## Citation

-If you use the Face Synthetics dataset your research, please cite the following [paper](TODO link to arxiv?):
+If you use the Face Synthetics dataset your research, please cite the following [paper](https://arxiv.org/abs/2109.15102):

 ```